Munich’s Hofgarten (Court Garden) is a peaceful garden that has long been an oasis in the middle of the city.

-The garden has a formally laid out around two central footpaths that intersect at the Temple of Diana at center of the garden.
+The garden is formally laid out around two central footpaths that intersect at the Temple of Diana at the center of the garden.

 On top of the pavilion, there is a bronze statue entitled “Tellus Bavarica”.
 The statue symbolizes the treasures of the Bavarian land – grain, game, water, and salt.
 It was designed by Hubert Gerhard in 1594 as a statue of Diana, goddess of the hunt.
 In 1923 the statue was remodeled by Hans Krumpper into the allegorical figure of Bavaria.

 At the eastern end of the Hofgarten stands the Bayerische Staatskanzlei or Bavarian State Chancellery.
 After decades of dispute and several designs, the building was finally completed in 1992.